 There will also be a day trip to the beautiful and historic town of Bath.
 You can visit the ruins of the Roman baths and take in the beautiful architecture from the days when the royal court summered in Bath.
 On the way, you’ll stop at Stonehenge.

 Another field trip later in the program will take you to the studio where the Harry Potter movies were filmed.
 Very simply, it is magical.

 One long, four-day weekend is set aside for private travel so students have the opportunity to see other parts of Europe.
 In the past, most students have opted for Paris, Amsterdam and Dublin but many others have visited Prague, Berlin, Rome, Copenhagen or the beaches of Mallorca or the canals of Venice.
 Save your pennies to make this weekend an unforgettable adventure with your friends.

 If you are one of the students fortunate enough to live in Oxford next summer, the university and the directors will expect you to conduct yourself as a responsible adult and will treat you accordingly.

 No one will babysit or monitor you.
-You will be considered ladies and gentlemen fully capable of making your own decisions and taking care of yourself.
+Unless you give them a reason to think otherwise, they will consider you to be ladies and gentlemen fully capable of making your own decisions and taking care of yourself.

 The same assumption of responsibility will apply to your academic work.
 You will be expected to handle much of your learning on your own, working with your student colleagues in “learning communities.”